Tylertown in Walthall County, Mississippi — The American South (East South Central)

 Erected 1995 by Mississippi Department of Archives and History.

 Other nearby markers.
 At least 8 other markers are within 15 miles of this marker, measured as the crow flies.
-Walthall County Training School (approx. 3.4 miles away); Simmons House (approx. 4.1 miles away); China Grove Methodist Church (approx. 7.9 miles away); Holmesville (approx. 11.2 miles away); Creation of Pike County (approx. 11.6 miles away); War of 1812, Pike County (approx. 11.7 miles away); Bogue Chitto Church (approx. 14.2 miles away); Col. Preston Brent (approx. 15.1 miles away).
+Walthall County Training School (approx. 3.4 miles away); Simmons House (approx. 4.1 miles away); China Grove Methodist Church Holmesville (approx. 11.2 miles away); Creation of Pike County (approx. 11.6 miles away); Old Pike County Chancery Clerk's Office (approx. 11.6 miles away); War of 1812, Pike County (approx. 11.7 miles away); Bogue Chitto Church (approx. 14.2 miles away).
 Touch for a list and map of all markers in Tylertown.

 Credits.
 This page was last revised on March 26, 2018.
-This page originally submitted on March 26, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 40 times since then.
+It was originally submitted on March 26, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 83 times since then and 14 times this year.
 Photos: 1, 2. submitted on March 26, 2018.